sage-code/.github/profile/README.md

 ## Sponsors ❤️

 We grant higer priority to issues and projects created by our sponsors.
-You can use sponsor button on [root](https://github.com/sage-code/root) or any other project.
-Sponsors are listed officialy on GitHub for specific projects.
-Below we list manually our current sponsors.
+You can sponsor [root](https://github.com/sage-code/root) or any other project that have soinsor button active.
+The sponsors are listed on GitHub.
+Below we list our current sponsors.
 Thank you for your generosity 🤗

 * [@sage-code/mlmoise](https://github.com/mlmoise)